rajeesing/cdc/README.md

 ## Configure Kafka Mirror Maker 2

-Apache Kafka distribution comes with `connect-mirror-maker.sh` script that is bundled with the Kafka library that implements a distributed Mirror Maker 2 cluster.
+Apache Kafka distribution comes with `kafka-mirror-maker.bat` script that is bundled with the Kafka library that implements a distributed Mirror Maker 2 cluster.
 It manages the Connect workers internally based on a configuration file.
 Internally MirrorMaker driver creates and handles pairs of each connector – *MirrorSource Connector*, *MirrorSink Connector*, *MirrorCheckpoint Connector* and *MirrorHeartbeat Connector*.

 1. To configure Mirror Maker 2 to replicate data, you need to update Mirror Maker 2 configuration file `kafka-to-eh-connect-mirror-maker.properties` to define the replication topology.
 1. In the `kafka-to-eh-connect-mirror-maker.properties` config file, define cluster aliases that you plan to use for your Kafka cluster(source) and Event Hubs (destination).